MHHaque90/airbnb-nyc-analysis/README.md

 - Entire homes are more expensive, but private rooms dominate in quantity.
 - Price is influenced more by location and room type than by review count.

+---

-## 💼 Business Suggestions
+## 💼 Business Recommendations

 - Airbnb could promote underrepresented boroughs to balance traffic.
 - Hosts in Brooklyn and Queens may benefit from pricing optimization tools.
 - Customers can find good value in shared/private rooms in Brooklyn.

----

-## 💼 Business Recommendations

 - Promote underrepresented boroughs through marketing.
 - Offer hosts AI-driven pricing guidance.
 - Encourage review collection to improve visibility and trust.